Committee for the Implementation of Textile Agreements (CITA).

-Products in the above categories exported during 2001 shall be charged to the applicable category limits for that year (see directive dated October 27, 2000) to the extent of any unfilled balances.
-In the event the limits established for that period have been exhausted by previous entries, such Start Printed Page 57044products shall be charged to the limits set forth in this directive.
+Products in the above categories exported during 2000 shall be charged to the applicable category limits for that year (see directive dated September 13, 1999) to the extent of any unfilled balances.
+In the event the limits established for that period have been exhausted by previous entries, such products shall be charged to the limits set forth in this directive.

 In carrying out the above directions, the Commissioner of Customs should construe entry into the United States for consumption to include entry for consumption into the Commonwealth of Puerto Rico.